 Kraines noticed that the Chern decomposition theorem, see \cite{ch}, can be applied in the context she studied.
 Thus a harmonic form $\omega$ can be represented as

 and then the forms $L^i\omega^{p-4i}_e$ must be harmonic.

 The original Chern’s proof of the decomposition theorem is just a very subtle linear algebra plus the Hodge decomposition theorem for differential forms.
-The theory of harmonic basic forms for compact Riemannian foliated manifolds permits to extend the result to basic forms.
-Therefore we have the basic counterpart of Kraines’ Theorem $3.6$
+The theory of harmonic basic forms for compact Riemannian foliated manifolds permits us to extend the result to basic forms, and we get a basic counterpart of Kraines’ Theorem $3.6$.

 \begin{theorem} Let $(M,\mathcal{F})$ be a compact Riemannian foliated manifold of codimension $4q$.
 If the foliation $\mathcal{F}$ is cohomologically taut and transversely quaternionic K{\"a}hler then the basic Betti numbers $B^i_\mathcal{F}$ of $(M,\mathcal{F})$ satisfy the inequalities: